MoeinGhaniyoun/MicroSampler/README.md

 There are other tools available to help with debugging and quickly finding information.
 The <code>pc_finder.py</code> script will locate the program counter (PC) values which lie on the boundaries of identified security-critical regions (SCRs).
 It takes SCR function names/labels as input.
 Also, <code>inspect_instructions.py</code> can be helpful in an interactive python session to search the list of instructions fed into the pipeline and view the timestamps for which an instruction occupied various pipeline stages.
 If no timestamp is found for a particular stage, it means the instruction was speculative and squashed before entering that stage.

-## Simulation

-### Processor Simulator
-The first stage is to simulate the processor-under-test, executing the selected application.
-We use the Verilator backend, which is a cycle-accurate C++ model of the hardware.

-1. Clone the Chipyard repository from Github: <code>git clone https://github.com/ucb-bar/chipyard.git</code>
-2. Checkout version 1.2.0: <code>git checkout tags/1.2.0</code>
-3. Change the submodule path for the BOOM processor to point to our modified implementation:
-    1. Open .gitmodules from the root directory of Chipyard
-    2. Under <code>[submodule "generators/boom"]</code>, change to <code>url = https://github.com/kristinbarber/riscv-boom.git</code>
-4. Follow instructions for repository initialization from Chipyard documentation
-5. Checkout branch for the baseline design with Microsampler tracing: <code>git checkout baseline</code>
-6. Change to the <code>sims/verilator</code> directory
-    1. Run <code>CONFIG=SmallBoomConfig</code>, this command will generate the simulator executable
-7. Rename simulator binary with extension corresponding to design variant used of the form \*-\<variant\> (e.g., <code>SmallBoomConfig-baseline</code>)

 ### Applications
 The <code>apps</code> directory holds respositories for tests to be run with the simulator.